 Squeeze out as much water as possible from the cabbage and add the Chickpea mixture.

-Mix by hand and add gram flour gradually, to get the right consistency to make round shaped balls.
+Mix by hand and add gram flour gradually to get the right consistency to make round-shaped balls.

 Grease hands with a little bit of oil.
-Scoop out small bits of the mixture onto your palms and form little balls.
-I like to use a tablespoon measure for each scoop so that they come out even.
+Scoop small bits of the mixture onto your palms and form little balls.

-Now place the "appe pan" on medium heat with a drop of oil in every slot.
 As the oil heats up, place the kofta balls and fry evenly.
 After about 2 minutes, turn them over to the other side.

 Fry until golden brown on all sides.